Thomas Griffith Taylor: Environment, race, and migration

 Taylor wrote many books about the effects of the environment in shaping race.
 He also wrote extensively about migration of the races.
 Taylor saw theories that explained the genealogy of races as beginning in Africa and then expanding out through the world and evolving in positive ways as antiquated thinking from the 19th century.
 In his 1937 book Environment, Race, and Migration, Taylor outlines a theory that the "Mongolian" race is the race truest to their past in the hearth of modern humans: Central Asia.
 Australoid and Negroid races were the first to branch off during humanity's evolution from the Neanderthal and were racially adapted to live in the world's margins.
 The Negrito race was never related to Neanderthals, and were thus likely developed more directly from apes.
 "During the million years of Post-Pliocene" time, humans were forced to migrate during four major migrations related to the expansion of the "Great Ice Sheet."
 As humans moved to different areas of the world they adapted to the environment they encountered.
 Taylor openly disagrees with Wegener's theory of Continental Drift, writing that the human races evidently migrated into world's regions separately and over time.
 They moved out over the world, the world didn't move them.
 (Note: this was written in a period before knowledge of plate tectonics).
 Taylor links skin pigment to temperature and collects extensive data from the period on geology, topology, meteorology, and anthropology.
 Taylor saw geography in a synthesising role between explanations of the physical world and the diffusion and evolution of the human species.

-The fittest tribes evolve and survive in the most stimulating regions; i.e., where living is not so hard as to stunt mental development, and not so easy as to encourage sloth and loss of initiative.
-The least fit are ultimately crowded out into the deserts, the tropical jungles, or the rugged mountains.